Month: Apr 2022

-On the night of 25 April, the women were arrested after being denounced by a collaborator and interrogated by the SD (Gestapo).
-In August the women were transported to Ravensbrûck concentration camp where they were shot, and their bodies incinerated sometime in 1945.
+On the night of 25 April, the women were arrested after being denounced by a collaborator and interrogated by the Gestapo.
+In August they were transported to Ravensbrûck concentration camp where they were shot, and their bodies incinerated sometime in 1945.
 Mertizen was posthumously awarded the Military Cross, Medal of the Resistance and the Chevalier of the Legion d’honour.
 Her name will be found on the Tempsford Memorial in Bedfordshire near former RAF Tempsford (138 Special Duty Squadron) which was responsible for parachute operation in occupied Europe.
 (I’m still researching the other women).

 The number of Russian soldiers killed in Ukraine are known to be high, but figures vary considerably and one of several unconfirmed reports recently claimed, “So far, around 18,000 have been killed and over 30,000 wounded” and many images of destroyed armour, convoys and dead Russian soldiers support many claims of high Russian losses, but whatever the true costs these continue to be kept from the Russian people.